hyperjumptech/grule-rule-engine/docs/GRL_Literals_en.md

 ## String Literals

-In GRL, a string is any sequence of characters begin and ended with either a single `'` or double `"` quote.
+In GRL, a string is any sequence of characters surrounded by either a single `'` or double `"` quotes.
 If the literal is started with single quote, then it must be terminated by single quote.
 The same for double quote.

 For example